 The rift produced the basins.
 The basins produced the soils.
 The soils produce the foundation problems.
 You have to understand all three to read any of them correctly.

 We have worked in all three basins in this region.
 The soil in each one has a different character, a different failure mode, and a different appropriate response when something goes wrong.
+Collapsible soils and expansive clays are the primary hazards — but they appear in different parts of the basin and require different responses.

 Three basins.
 Three different soil stories.